burrt/compsci-docs/_v1/cs-tips.md

 > What is `IQueryable` used for?

 It provides functionalities to evaluate queries against a specific data source where the type of the data is known.
-It is intended for implementation by query provides and it also implements `IEnumerable` - thus enumeration of the expression tree is lazily executed.
+It is intended for implementation by query providers and it also implements `IEnumerable` - thus enumeration of the expression tree is lazily executed.